kkamara/crm/README.md

 # Client Relational Management System

-This project is a remake of my barebones Client Management System.
+This project is a remake of my [barebones CRM](https://github.com/kkamara/crm).
 Built with Laravel 5.x.

 ## Installation